JakeSteam/blog-programming/_posts/2018-12-09-creating-a-history-clearing-chrome-extension.md

 ## Adding toolbar icon

-Next, we’re going to add a toolbar icon for our extension, so that we can see it is installed and access the options.
+Next, we're going to add a toolbar icon for our extension, so that we can see it is installed and access the options.
 To do this, we need an app icon in both 48×48 and 96×96 sizes.
-I’d recommend using [Google’s Material Design icon library](https://material.io/tools/icons/), and exporting PNG icons in 48dp (this provides both the necessary app sizes).
-For this tutorial, I’ll use [the `find_replace` icon](https://material.io/tools/icons/?icon=find_replace&style=baseline).
+I'd recommend using [Google's Material Design icon library](https://material.io/tools/icons/), and exporting PNG icons in 48dp (this provides both the necessary app sizes).
+For this tutorial, I'll use [the `find_replace` icon](https://material.io/tools/icons/?icon=find_replace&style=baseline).

 [![](/wp-content/uploads/2018/12/icon.png)](/wp-content/uploads/2018/12/icon.png)

-Once you’ve got your icons, rename them to `icon_48.png` and `icon_96.png`, then place them inside an `images` folder in your project folder.
-Now that we’ve got image assets, edit the `manifest.json` to include them as icons (for the extension store), and as a `browser_action` to appear in the toolbar.
+Once you've got your icons, rename them to `icon_48.png` and `icon_96.png`, then place them inside an `images` folder in your project folder.
+Now that we've got image assets, edit the `manifest.json` to include them as icons (for the extension store), and as a `browser_action` to appear in the toolbar.

 ```
 "icons": {